Minot, North Dakota: Address system

-Grid and address system

 The city is laid out on a grid-based street system.
 Streets run north–south and avenues run east–west.
 Streets are numbered by their block distance east or west of Main Street.
 Avenues are numbered north and south of Central Avenue.
 There are four city quadrants (NW, SW, SE, NE) to designate the location of any address.
 Main Street addresses are designated North and South.
 Central Avenue addresses are designated East and West.
 The grid system carries over into the rural areas of Ward County, making the county one of only three that do not follow the statewide grid system (the others are Burleigh County and Grand Forks County).